-A continuation of Principles of Dental Hygiene II, with an emphasis on advanced dental hygiene skills and applied auxiliary skills.
+This course is a continuation of Principles of Dental Hygiene II, with an emphasis on advanced dental hygiene skills and applied auxiliary skills.
 This course will familiarize the dental hygiene student with the properties and uses of various dental materials.
 The focus will be on composition, chemistry, and clinical application of commonly used materials in dentistry.
 (Prerequisites: DH 1510, DH 1520).